-- If the Reference 3 processing option for the Manual Reconciliation program is set to 1, the Reference 3 Selection form appears and displays the next available number from next numbers.
-If you do not want all transactions to have the same reconciliation number, select Update Single from the form menu on the Reference 3 Selection form.
+- If the Reconciliation Reference processing option for the Manual Reconciliation program is set to 1, the Bank Account Reconciliation form appears and displays the next available number from next numbers.
 The system displays this form each time you reconcile a transaction so that you can enter a new number for each transaction. - If the Cleared Date processing option is set to display the Cleared Date field, enter the date that the bank cleared the transaction.
-If you do not enter a date, the system uses the system date. - The system enters R (or the reconciliation code that you selected) in the R ND field on the Bank Account Reconciliation form. - 11.
-To unreconcile a reconciled transaction, select the transaction and then select Reconcile Toggle from the Row menu. - 12.
-To complete the reconciliation process, select Update F0911 from the Form menu for the system to: - Update the GLR3 field in the F0911R workfile with the reconciliation number. - Update the GLRCND field in the F0911 table with the information in the F0911R workfile for all reconciled transactions.
+If you do not enter a date, the system uses the system date. - The system enters $\mathbf{R}$ (or the reconciliation code that you selected) in the Rec Code field on the Bank Account Reconciliation form. - Update the GLR3 field in the F0911R table with the reconciliation reference number for all reconciled transactions. - Update the GLRCND field in the F0911 table with the Rec Code R in the F0911R table for all reconciled transactions.